-A Member questioned how the Council could outweigh the deficiencies listed in paragraph six of the report on page 30 of the agenda.
+A Member questioned how the Council could deal with the cashflow issues raised in paragraph six of the report on page 30 of the agenda.

 An officer explained that this could be done by understanding how to raise cash within the council's investment strategy.
-Majority of the investments were highly liquid and had daily or weekly dealing arrangements.
-This made it easy to access cash from the investment if needed.
-Firstly, cash could be managed through the strategy by rebalancing as was done recently.
+The majority of the investments were highly liquid and had daily or weekly dealing arrangements.
+This made it easy to access cash from the investments if needed.
+Therefore, firstly, cash could be produced by selling assets.

-Secondly, within the London CIV there are options around the shared classes, currently the Council was in accumulating share classes, so dividends and interests were reinvested.
-This could be switched to redistributing share class though with this method, the returns would no longer be compounded.
+Secondly, within the London CIV there are options around the share classes.
+Currently the fund was invested in accumulating share classes, so dividends and interest received were reinvested.
+These could be switched to distributing share classes, producing cash on a regular basis, though with this method the returns would no longer be compounded.

-Thirdly, the Council could overtime have investments designed to produce regular income.
-The renewable infrastructure should do this.
+Thirdly, the Council has investments designed to produce regular income over time.
+The renewables infrastructure fund should do this.

-A Member asked if officers had any idea of the quantum of the deficit.
+A Member asked if officers had any idea of the quantum of the future cashflow deficit.

-An officer explained that he could do a quick calculation, but Hyman Robertson had been asked to perform a forward looking scientific cashflow projection leading into the medium term to feed into the review of the investment strategy commenced in the first quarter of the year and the aim was to work with colleagues to develop an appropriate strategy to mitigate the risk.
+An officer explained that he could do a quick calculation, but Hymans Robertson had been asked to perform a forward looking scientific cashflow projection stretching into the medium term which would feed into the review of the investment strategy commenced in the first quarter of the year.
+The aim was to work with colleagues to develop an appropriate strategy to mitigate the risk.

 An independent adviser commented that the pooling information on Risk 9 as stated, in Appendix 2, page 39 of the agenda, should be updated to reflect recent changes such as: